stndn0/Easy-AMM-Poses/README.md

 ## Easy AMM Poses
-Easy to use "Photomode to AMM" converter for Cyberpunk 2077.
+An easy to use "Photomode to AMM" converter for Cyberpunk 2077.

 ## Thank you